 All six of the free printable leaf templates can be found within the fall leaf coloring page post.

 If you've read any of my other art posts then you how much I love using watercolor paint and watercolor pencils when doing art projects with kids.
 There is just something so special about using these art supplies!

 This final art project is super simple and a great way to enjoy being outside this autumn together.
 Simply find a few of your favorite colorful leaves and experiment with creating your own watercolor fall leaves.

 Remember art and learning is all about the process and not always about the end result!

 For step by step directions on how to make your own, make sure to check out the watercolor fall leaf post.

 Have fun exploring different leaves while counting from 1-20!
 Different leaf connect the dot printables to print off an use right away.

 - Additional Ideas

 These ideas and just the beginning of your adventure into learning about fall leaves.
 As the fall season goes on, try out a few additional activities with your kids.

-- Read a few book about trees, The Giving Tree is a classic
+- Read a few books about fall

 - Use a field guide to identify trees and their leaves